Jerry0nob/Jerry0nob/README.md

-- 👋 Hi, I’m @Jerry0nob
+- 👋 Hi, I’m Eric @Jerry0nob
-- 👀 I’m interested in --
+- 👀 I’m currently beginner in C language
-- 🌱 I’m currently learning python (noobie)
-- 💞️ I’m looking to collaborate on --
+- 💞️ I’m looking for best way to understand complexity of mythical programming
-- 📫 You wouldn't like to reach me

 <!---
 Jerry0nob/Jerry0nob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.